-Travel Advisories Updated For Hong Kong SAR of the People's Republic of China
+Travel Advisory Updated For Hong Kong SAR of China

 Hong Kong Travel Advisories have been updated by the USA, UK, Australia, and Canada

-The US Department of State has reissued its Level 2 Travel Advisory for the Hong Kong Special Administrative Region (SAR) of the People's Republic of China with information on the Emergency Regulations Ordinance.
+The US Department of State has updated its Level 2 Travel Advisory for the Hong Kong Special Administrative Region (SAR) of the People's Republic of China.

 Since June 2019, political demonstrations have taken place in various areas of Hong Kong, including MTR stations, shopping malls, and at Hong Kong International Airport.
 While protests are generally peaceful, they sometimes disrupt transportation across Hong Kong.